 We can all agree that life today is much different than decades past.
-Life is quicker, busier and filled with continuous deadlines.
+Life is quicker, busier, and filled with continuous deadlines.
 The role of a woman is already an undertaking, now, combined with the demands of this 21st century, the daily complexities have increased.
 Things are not necessarily easier or harder, but as a woman, we face new challenges of today’s society.

 Although I would consider myself a little old-fashioned in spirit, there is no doubt I am living the life of a 21st-century woman.
 What does this actually mean?
-It means we live in times where you are expected to be a wife, a mom and a working- woman all in the same moment.
+It means we live in times where you are expected to be a wife, a mom, and a working- woman all in the same moment.
 You can be cooking breakfast for the family and preparing your child for school, all while video conferencing for work.
 So how do we meet the challenges of this booming technological century we live in?

 Experience has taught me four key life lessons that I implore every 21st-century woman to consider as life tools.
-These lessons are to be used daily to prevent mental breakdowns, pre-midlife crisis, unneeded health ailments, mental health issues and just overall burn out.
+These lessons are to be used daily to prevent mental breakdowns, pre-midlife crisis, unneeded health ailments, mental health issues, and just overall burn out.
 Each stage of life can require one or all of these lessons, use them to keep the balance in your life.

 Focus on one thing at a time

-We were brainwashed to think how well you can multi-task determines how efficient or inefficient you are.
-However, there are times when we must buckle down and complete one task, one project or one assignment at a time.
+We were brainwashed to think about how well you can multi-task determines how efficient or inefficient you are.
+However, there are times when we must buckle down and complete one task, one project, or one assignment at a time.
 Productivity is not the ability to cram everything you need to do in one hour or one day.
 It is actually more important to be able to sustain what you have done through concentrated efforts.

 We can each admit at least once while trying to do more than one thing, we either finishing none or unintentionally missing something because your attention was divided.
 Yes, I have learned the ways of juggling but life can also benefit from you giving all your attention, and energy when you focus on one thing at a time.
-We as woman need to determine when this is needed; it is a great lesson for preventing physical and emotional burnout.
+We as women need to determine when this is needed; it is a great lesson for preventing physical and emotional burnout.

 Perform a quarterly assessment of your schedule.
 It is important to build routines and organize your calendar with all the activities you are involved in, to keep track and plan ahead.
 However, as we all know life changes.
 What worked for your schedule last month may not work with new commitments or even ones that have been removed.
 For instance, if you completed a project and now have more time, it’s still important to relocate this newfound time in order to stay organized.